BogusCurry/WhiteCore-PHP-GridManager/README.md

 ```

 ### To-Do ###
-* Ability to Restore MySQL and .tar.gt backup
+* Ability to Restore MySQL and .tar.gz backup
 * See Grid Statistics (Memory Usage and CPU Usage)